-The keypad interface takes row / column input and converts it to ASCII characters, which are delivered out the RS-232 or IC port to the associated controller.
-Please note that the keypad is not used to directly control any aspect of the operation of the display, it acts simply as a matrix to serial converter.
+The keypad interface takes row / column input and converts it to ASCII characters, which are delivered out the RS-232 or I2C port to the associated controller.
+Note that the keypad is not used to directly control any aspect of the operation of the display, which acts simply as a matrix to serial converter.
 To use the keypad to control the display, the controller must be programmed accordingly.